BUILDING THE BOULEVARD RIDE

 Since the streamlined car was already laid out very differently than conventional models, Breer decided it was also a good candidate for new techniques in body construction.

 Most passenger cars of the early thirties used body-on-frame construction with a heavy, rigid ladder-type frame.
 The body itself was usually steel or aluminum panels over a wooden framework, although all-steel bodies were becoming increasingly common.
 The Dodge Brothers had adopted them early on; Plymouth went all-steel in 1930, followed by Ford in 1932.
 For the streamlined Airflow, however, Breer and Clark opted for something far more advanced: a steel monocoque.

 Chrysler’s approach, also developed in partnership with Budd, was not quite a monocoque.
 Commonly described as “bridge-and-truss” construction, it used stressed exterior panels welded to a cage-like steel structure that included the frame, the cowl and windshield frame as well as vertical members through the roof pillars and horizontal rails above the door openings.
-While the structured looked some like a tubular space frame, it was not self-supporting, relying on the exterior panels for its torsional stiffness.
+While the structure looked somewhat like a tubular space frame, it was not self-supporting, relying on the exterior panels for its torsional stiffness.
 The bridge-and-truss system was bulkier and heavier than true monocoque construction, but it simplified production, allowing the engine and running gear to be installed before the exterior panels were attached, much like a body-on-frame design.

 When the Airflow was introduced, there were some ugly allegations that it was unsafe due to the supposed flimsiness of its metal framework, which dispensed with the customary wood bracing.
 It was true that the framework itself was not very rigid, but it wasn’t intended to be.
 When the sills and exterior panels were welded in place, the unitized structure was extremely strong.
 (Chrysler boasted that it had 40 times the torsional stiffness of a body-on-frame design.)
 Chrysler eventually laid the rumors to rest in dramatic fashion by demonstrating that the Airflow remained drivable even after being pushed off a 110-foot (33-meter) cliff.
 In the summer of 1934, the company also hired Barney Oldfield’s “Hell Drivers” racing team to perform hourly demonstrations of the Airflow’s resilience to rollovers in a sand pit at the Chicago World’s Fair.